 Welcome to the third post in my European family travel series about our June 2018 trip to Europe.
 If you’ve read my first two posts about planning our family’s first Europe trip and spending four days in London, then here’s the next installment about our fabulous three days in charming York, England!

-- The Shambles are a maze of narrow, sloping, medieval shopping streets in the heart of downtown York and are often credited as the inspiration for J.K.
+- The Shambles are a maze of narrow, sloping, medieval shopping streets, lanes, alleys and “Snickelways” in the heart of downtown York.
+The wonderful streets of York are often credited as the inspiration for J.K.
 Rowling’s famous Diagon Alley.
 Known as Britain’s most picturesque streets, the delightfully quirky Shambles are a wonderful place to walk, window shop, take photos and people watch.
 We spent time each day browsing the Shambles (or, as I dubbed it, “Shambles-ing”) and it’s key to enjoying the full York experience!
 The diverse variety of shops – including many sweet shops, Harry Potter magic shops and other delights for kids – made this a favorite activity for even the youngest among us.

 - York Minster is a centuries old cathedral in the heart of the Shambles.
 We visited the Minster on several occasions to walk around and admire the outside, and also took the Minster climb challenge, which involved walking up more than 230 steep, narrow steps up to the top of the Minster!
 It was quite a workout and a little nerve-wracking (Z got a bit upset, especially coming down, but she was a champ and did it anyway!)